 For questions or a referral to an appropriate certified partner, contact Abdullahi Mohamed, 651-259-7456.

 In order to qualify for a loan under the Minnesota Emerging Entrepreneur Loan Program (ELP), businesses must be based in Minnesota and owned and operated by one or more Minnesota residents who are minorities, low-income persons, women, veterans and/or persons with disabilities.

 The program will finance a variety of start-up and expansion costs, including normal expenses such as machinery and equipment, inventory and receivables, working capital, new construction, renovation, and site acquisition.
 Financing of existing debt is not permitted.

 Businesses eligible for loans include, but are not limited to, technologically innovative industries, value-added manufacturing, and information industries.
 The program does not make loans to liquor stores or establishments primarily selling liquor made off site, stores primarily selling tobacco or electronic smoking products, gambling operations, or adult oriented businesses.

-Certain provisions, including eligibility of retail businesses, are available only to microenterprises, defined as businesses that have fewer than five employees and have incurred expenses or generated sales revenue for two years or less.
+Certain provisions, including eligibility of retail businesses, are available only to microenterprises, defined as businesses that have fewer than five employees and have generated sales revenue for two years or less.

 Businesses located in low-income areas of Minnesota will be given priority for loans.
 For the purposes of ELP, all of Minnesota outside of the 7-county Twin Cities metropolitan area is considered low-income.
 Within the 7-county Twin Cities metropolitan area, the following areas are considered low-income: